India Liaison office management

 - Filling of Annual Return and Balance sheet with Registrar of Companies

-- Intimating any change in constitution of Foreign Company to RBI & ROC
+- Intimating any change in the constitution of Foreign Company to RBI & ROC

 - Intimating any change in Directors of Foreign Company to RBI & ROC